VincentWei/bpcp/docs/hvml-overview-en.md

    1. The JavaScript engine and the web page renderer always compete for the processor; this leads to the jams of interaction.
 - It is difficult to manage multiple windows by using Web technologies.
 - HTTP is stateless.
+- JavaScript engine always runs in the browser, it is hard to write JS extensions.

 ## Benefits We'v Got